Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 Don't get impatient when the water is just at a slow champagne-bubble simmer!
 A full "rolling" boil is obvious when you see it - it's the hottest that water will get, with large bubbles vigorously rising to the surface and bursting.
 If you're unsure, you can always check the temperature of the water - a rolling boil is 212 degrees F.

-Waiting for that full rolling boil is so important - there's tons of movement in the pot, which means water is constantly circulating around each individual noodle, ensuring they get evenly cooked and nothing sticks to each other.
-It's also inevitable that the water temperature will quickly drop when you add in all that pasta - so if you try to cut corners and add the pasta in too early, you could be met with flat unmoving water and all that pasta will cook unevenly.
+Waiting for that full rolling boil is so important, as it creates tons of movement in the pot, circulating water around each individual noodle so they get evenly cooked and nothing sticks together.
+It's also inevitable that the water temperature will briefly drop when you add in all that pasta, though it will rebound quickly.
+If you try to cut corners and add the pasta in too early, you'll have flat, unmoving water for a longer time, and all that pasta will cook unevenly.
 Patience is key!

 Step 3: Stir Every So Often

 Right after you add that pasta, give it a stir to loosen up the noodles.
-If the water temperature drops significantly and the boil halts, you'll want to ensure the pasta keeps moving around in the pot to avoid sticking.
-Swirl the water around with a wooden spoon or pasta spider every minute or two to ensure that even cooking.
+If the water temperature drops significantly and the boil halts, you'll want to keep the pasta moving around in the pot by hand to avoid sticking.
+Swirl the water around with a wooden spoon or pasta spider every minute or two to ensure even cooking.

 Step 4: Taste, Taste, Taste!

-This is really the only way to fully tell that the pasta is ready.
-Keep in mind how thick the pasta you're cooking is - if you're cooking a very thin pasta such as Angel Hair or Spaghettini, start tasting it after just 4 or 5 minutes.
-A little noodle like Pastina or Orzo, check after about 8 minutes.
-Most thicker pastas, especially artisanal ones like Setaro, should start getting checked after 9 to 11 minutes.
+This is really the only way to tell that the pasta is ready.
+Keep in mind how thick the pasta you're cooking is - if you're cooking a very thin pasta such as angel hair or spaghettini, start tasting it after just 4 or 5 minutes.
+Check little noodles like pastina or orzo after about 8 minutes.
+Most thicker pastas, especially artisanal ones like our Giadzy Pasta, should start getting checked after 9 to 11 minutes.
 What you're looking for in a perfectly al dente noodle is a good chew with a slightly undercooked layer in the center.
-If you were to cut the noodle in half, you should see a slight variation in the middle of the pasta that isn't completely hydrated.
+If you cut the noodle in half, you should see a slight color variation in the middle of the pasta that isn't completely hydrated.

 0 comments